Fast track your treatment

 If your consultant or physiotherapist says it's safe to drive, be sure to take any prescribed medication before driving and make any necessary adjustments to your vehicle to help ensure your safety while driving.
 You should also speak to your insurance company to make sure you are covered.

-If you would like to learn more about treatment for frozen shoulder, book your appointment online today or call a member of our team directly on 0141 300 5009.
+If you would like to learn more about treatment for frozen shoulder, book your appointment online or call a member of our team today.

 Content reviewed by Circle in-house team in January 2023.
 Next review due January 2026.